nelsam/vidar/README.md

 gocode (for suggestions), godef (for go-to-definition), and goimports (for formatting the file automatically on save) in your $PATH.
 It should work without them, but it'll work a lot nicer with them.

+## Installation

+`go get github.com/nelsam/vidar`

+I don't believe in vendoring source code, so this may break from time to time.
+I plan to have a build system that builds `.deb`, `.rpm`, `.dmg`, and `.exe` files in CI, but it's not yet in place.

+## Configuration

+Vidar uses [xdg-go](https://github.com/casimir/xdg-go) to decide where to save config files.
+On linux systems, this will probably end up in `~/.config/vidar/`; for Windows and OS X, you'll likely need to check the xdg-go package to see what it uses.

+Config files are written as `toml` by default, but can be parsed from any format that [viper](https://github.com/spf13/viper) supports.
+Currently, there are three config
+files:
+- settings: Only used to configure a `fonts` list, which should be a list of names of fonts installed on your system in order of preference.
+Note that only truetype fonts are supported right now, and many of those display incorrectly.
+My current favorites are `Inconsolata-Regular` and `PTM55F`.
+- projects: A list of projects with `name`, `path`, and `gopath` keys.
+This can be added to with the `add-project` command (`ctrl-shift-n` by default).
+- keys: The key bindings.
+This file will be written on first startup with the default key bindings, so you can edit the file with any changes or aliases you'd like.
+  Multiple bindings per command are supported.